 Metal Amalgam: Unattractive, Uncomfortable, and Possibly Dangerous

 For about a hundred years, metal amalgam was the filling material of choice.
-This slurry of mercury, tin, silver, and other metals could be mixed into a paste, then jammed into a tooth.
+The paste contains a mixture of mercury, tin, silver, and other metals and is then jammed into a tooth.
 They worked well enough, and certainly better than the alternatives available more than a century ago, but they do have significant problems.

 Metal amalgam fillings turn black over time, so cosmetically, they’re no better than having a gaping cavity in your tooth.
 Metal amalgam fillings can also increase temperature sensitivity in your teeth because they conduct heat well and expand at a different rate than your natural tooth enamel and dentin.
 Because the main ingredient in metal amalgam, mercury, is known to be toxic, many people also express concerns that these fillings are essentially poisonous.

-We can replace your metal amalgam fillings with tooth-colored options to give you a more attractive and more comfortable smile.
+We can replace your metal amalgam fillings during a full mouth rejuvenation with tooth-colored options to give you a more attractive and more comfortable smile.

 Metal and PFM Crowns and Bridges

 Old dental bridges were often made with metal ties or wires.
-These highly visible portions of the restoration may make you self-conscious, but today they can be replaced with bridges that have no visible wires—or even dental implants!
+These highly visible portions of the restoration may make you self-conscious, but today a full mouth rejuvenation can replace them with bridges that have no visible wires—or even dental implants!